TANF is designed to provide temporary cash assistance to children and their parents while the family works toward becoming self-supporting.

 The amount of cash assistance a family receives depends on the family’s size and income.
 For example, TANF offers the poorest families in Maine a maximum of $582 per month for a family of three.1

-The law, however, allows families to receive TANF benefits for no more than 60 months, with some exceptions for the elderly, disabled persons, and children under age 18.
+The law, however, allows families to receive cash benefits for no more than 60 months, with some exceptions for the elderly, disabled persons, and children under age 18.

-Apart from cash aid, benefits include child care and transportation assistance, “employment support”, intended to meet the basic needs of families.
+Apart from cash aid, benefits include vouchers for child care and transportation assistance, “employment support”, intended to meet the basic needs of families.

 My Maine Connection